PHYS3888/Tutorial_AstroClassification/README.md

 Use the `trace` function to count the total number of correctly classified stars, and divide it by the total number of stars to get the classification accuracy.

 :question::question::question: __Q3:__
-Upload the lines of code you used to compute the classification accuracy from `confMat`.
+Upload the line(s) of code that, given a confusion matrix, `confMat`, computes the classification accuracy.

-Compute the classification accuracy for the `'rbf'` kernel and the `'linear'` kernel.
+Compute the classification accuracy for the linear and nonlinear kernels.
-Does the accuracy improve?
+Does the accuracy improve with the more complex, nonlinear kernel?

 :question::question::question: __Q4:__
 Does a boost in in-sample accuracy from applying a more complex model always represent an improvement?